aljawaid/PluginManager/README.md

 #### _Plugin for [Kanboard](https://github.com/fguillot/kanboard "Kanboard - Kanban Project Management Software")_

-Replace the Installed Plugins and Plugins Directory section within the Kanboard interface.
+Replace the Installed Plugins section within the Kanboard interface with Plugin Manager and revamp the Plugins Directory (also within the interface).
+Add a new section for troubleshooting plugins.

 Features